harishravi121/jspice/README.md

 1. Implement for new API: initial conditions, DC Sweep orthogonal config
 1. DC Op and DC Sweep file output like for transient analysis

+ hardly changed anything yet but would like to try slowly or see..